tagsrock/eris-pm/Godeps/_workspace/src/github.com/eris-ltd/eris-compilers/README.md

 # Support

-Run `lllc-server --help` or `lllc-server compile --help` for more info, or come talk to us on irc at #erisindustries and #erisindustries-dev.
+Run `eris-compilers --help` or `eris-compilers compile --help` for more info, or come talk to us on irc at #erisindustries and #erisindustries-dev.

 If you are working on a language, and would like to have it supported, please create an issue!
-Note it is possible to add new languages simply by editing the config file, without having to recompile the lllc-server source code.
+Note it is possible to add new languages simply by editing the config file, without having to recompile the eris-compilers source code.